-I like to serve these carne asada tacos with a flavorful relish on top.
-It provides a nice freshness and crunch and also looks beautiful too.
-You can prepare the relish while your steak is resting.
+I like to serve these carne asada tacos with a limey onion-radish relish on top.
+It provides a nice freshness and crunch to the tacos and also looks beautiful too.
+You can prepare the relish the day before or while your steak is resting.

-The relish is a simple combination of diced onion, radish, lime juice and fresh cilantro.
-Mix it all together and that’s it!
+The relish is just a simple combination of diced onion, radish, lime juice, and fresh cilantro.
+Mix it all together and that's it!

 Yes, Grill the Tortillas

 For me, the mark of a great taco is a grilled tortilla.
 I love to use the corn wheat tacos by La Tortilla Factory.
 They provide the flavor of a corn tortilla, but with the chewiness of flour tortilla.

 - It's truly the best of both worlds.
 They also hold up better to the weight of the carne asada filling and relish filling.